tomwetherell/pythoneer-agent/README.md

 # Pythoneer AI Agent

-Agentic developer tools for codebase-wide changes.
-For example, porting a Python 2 codebase to Python 3, converting TensorFlow to PyTorch (and vice versa), etc.
+Pythoneer AI is a tool to help developers make codebase-wide changes to their Python projects - giving them more time to focus on more enjoyable and rewarding problems.

+The agent is provided with a codebase and a task, and takes iterative steps to complete it.
+Through the use of tools, the agent is able to open, edit and create files, and run tests and python scripts.

 ### Capabilities

 * Porting Python 2 to Python 3
 * Converting PyTorch codebases to TensorFlow
 * Converting TensorFlow codebases to PyTorch

+Check out the [website](https://pythoneer.ai/) for some demos!

 ## Getting Started